TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Overview/Menu/Index.rst

 #.
 Add bookmark and workspaces
 #.
 Search

-After a predefined amount if time with *idle use* your session will expire for security reasons:
+After a predefined amount of time with *idle use* your session will expire for security reasons:

 .. figure:: ../../Images/expire_img1.png
-   :alt: Figure 5
+   :alt: Expire Session

 You may refresh the session, but unsaved changes will be lost - keep in mind, to save changes regular.
 TYPO3 saves data and files on the server and not on your pc.